Parson Brownlow: Sectarian debates

 Heading for "F.A.
 Ross' Corner," a series in Brownlow's Jonesborough Whig that attacked Presbyterian minister Frederick Augustus Ross.

-While Brownlow left the preaching circuit in the 1830s, he continued responding to the critics attacking the Methodist faith until the Civil War.
+While Brownlow left the preaching circuit in the 1830s, he continued responding to the critics attacking the Methodist faith.
 In 1843, his feud with Haynes led to Haynes being barred from the Methodist clergy.
 That same year, J.M.
 Smith, editor of the Abingdon Virginian, accused Brownlow of having stolen jewelry at a camp meeting.
-Brownlow denied the charge, and accused Smith of being an adulterer.
-At a meeting of the Methodists' Holston Conference that year, Smith tried unsuccessfully to have Brownlow expelled from the church.
+Brownlow denied the charge and accused Smith of being an adulterer.
+At the Methodists' Holston Conference that year, Smith tried unsuccessfully to have Brownlow expelled from the church.

-In the late 1840s, Brownlow quarreled with Presbyterian minister Frederick Augustus Ross (1796–1883), who, from 1826 till 1852, was pastor of Old Kingsport Presbyterian Church in Kingsport, Tennessee, where Ross had taken up in 1818.
-Ross had earlier "declared war" on Methodism as a co-editor in his Calvinist Magazine, published from 1827 to 1832.
+In the late 1840s, Brownlow quarreled with Presbyterian minister Frederick Augustus Ross.
+Ross had "declared war" on Methodism as a co-editor in his Calvinist Magazine, published from 1827 to 1832.
 Although distracted by internecine conflict within the Presbyterian Church for nearly a decade, he relaunched the Calvinist Magazine in 1845.
 Ross argued that the Methodist Church was despotic, comparing it to a "great iron wheel" that would crush American liberty.
-He stated that most Methodists were descended from Revolutionary War loyalists, and accused the Methodist Church founder, John Wesley, of believing in ghosts and witches.
+He stated that most Methodists were descended from Revolutionary War Loyalists and accused the Methodist Church founder John Wesley of believing in ghosts and witches.

 Engraving from Brownlow's The Great Iron Wheel Examined, showing an ex-Congressman attacking James Robinson Graves for slander.

 Brownlow initially responded to Ross with a running column, "F.A.
 Ross' Corner," in the Jonesborough Whig.
 In 1847, he launched a separate paper, the Jonesborough Quarterly Review, which was dedicated to refuting Ross's attacks, and embarked on a speaking tour that summer.
 Brownlow argued that while it was common in Wesley's time for people to believe in ghosts, he provided evidence that many Presbyterian ministers still believed in such things.
 He derided Ross as a "habitual adulterer" and the son of a slave, and accused his relatives of stealing and committing indecent acts (Ross's son responded to the latter charge with a death threat).
 This quarrel continued until Brownlow moved to Knoxville in 1849.

 In 1856, James Robinson Graves, the Landmark Baptist minister of Nashville's Second Baptist Church, ripped Methodists in his book, The Great Iron Wheel, which used terminology and attacks similar to the ones Ross had used in the previous decade.
-Brownlow quickly fired back with The Great Iron Wheel Examined; Or, Its False Spokes Extracted, published that same year.
-He accused Graves of slandering an ex-Congressman, argued that Baptist ministers were mostly illiterate and opposed to learning, and charged that the Baptist religion was wrought with "selfishness, bigotry, intolerance, and shameful want of Christian liberality."
-Brownlow also mocked the Baptist sectarian method of baptism, immersion.
+Brownlow fired back with The Great Iron Wheel Examined; Or, Its False Spokes Extracted, published that same year.
+In it he accuses Graves of slandering an ex-congressman, argues that Baptist ministers are mostly illiterate and opposed to learning, and charges that the Baptist religion is wrought with "selfishness, bigotry, intolerance, and shameful want of Christian liberality."
+Brownlow also mocked the Baptist's use of immersion baptism.